 Sharon, a volunteer from the UK, takes minutes at the Kenyan Leadership team meeting at Excel School.
 Sharon is a fully qualified teacher working in the UK at a community college.

-Jake and Roshan, A level volunteers from the UK, pose with Excel teachers Grenah and Andrew, the late Kenyan Porridge and Rice Representative, John, and pupils.
+Jake and Roshan, A level volunteers from the UK, pose with Excel teachers Grenah and Andrew, Excel pupils and the late Kenyan Porridge and Rice Representative, John.

 Charlie, a UK volunteer working on his GCSEs, relaxes between teaching maths lessons at a Porridge and Rice school in Ngando while some girls look on in the background.